|When to go|

 Sailing, snorkelling and surfing and windsurfing can be enjoyed year round whilst the best months to visit for birdwatching are April (breeding season), May – September (nesting of sooty terns) and October (migration).
 Diving is best from March – May and from September – November, and fishing is best from October – April.
 May and September are lovely months for hiking and walking.

 We invite you to discover the Seychelles which can be visited all by itself on a multi-island-hopping experience, or you can easily add a few nights to your African safari with flights direct from both Johannesburg and Kenya.
+We offer every hotel and lodge in the Seychelles - take advantage of our special offers and free nights!

 Call us on 01984 667420 or email [email protected] to start planning your Seychelles experience!